VaLeNtIN2301/PhishingLinks/README.md

 **How to Properly Report Issues to Trust & Safety**

-> Read the support article (https://dis.gd/howtoreport) and the DMA article (https://dis.gd/dma104) for more information.
+> It’s important to properly report the user with message links at https://dis.gd/report.
+Read the support article (https://dis.gd/howtoreport) and the DMA article (https://dis.gd/dma104) for more information.

 **How Discord is Fighting Spam**
 > ”You know it.
 We know it.
 Spam sucks.
 So today, we want to tell you what we are doing to combat it.””